Where to Stay in Puglia

 Gallipoli and nearby

-The area around the town of Savelletri (which is near to Ostuni and Monopoli)
+Savelletri and the surrounding coast (which is near to Ostuni and Monopoli)

-These three areas are all directly on the coast and nearby to both sandy and rocky beaches.
+These four areas are all directly on the coast and nearby to both sandy and rocky beaches.
 Additionally, they are also close to lots of other interesting towns for sightseeing.

-If you enjoy staying in good sized cities, you should focus on Bari and Lecce.
+If you enjoy staying in good sized cities, you should focus on the following two places:

 These are the main urban centers of Puglia and they offer good restaurants, good hotels, and plenty to keep you entertained.
 Their locations, and the fact that they actually have decent train and bus connections to other towns and cities, make them good bases for exploring the surrounding regions.

-Despite the increase in tourism in both cities, they also still feel local and “authentic”.
+Despite the increase in tourism to both cities, they also still feel local and authentic.
+They are big enough to feel like "real” places and not be overrun by tourism.

-If you like staying in cities, but prefer to avoid large ones, consider places like Trani, Monopoli, and Martina Franca.
+If you like staying in cities, but prefer to avoid large ones, consider places like:

 If you’ll have a car and want a relaxing stay in the countryside, I would focus on the Valle d’Itria.

-If you won’t have a car and will be relying on public transport, then your choices for best bases are very limited.
+If you won’t have a car and will be relying on public transport, then your choices for where to stay are very limited.
+While there are a few places that have ok public transport connections, in general, once you leave the Bari area, you can't rely on it.

-Bari has by far the best train and bus connections with other Puglia towns and is really the only city from which you can take day trips.
-From Bari, you can take the train to places like Trani and Molfetta to the north and Monopoli, Polignano a Mare, Ostuni, and Lecce to the south.
+Bari has by far the best train and bus connections with other Puglia towns and is really the only city from which you can take many day trips.
+From Bari, direct trains go to places like Trani and Molfetta to the north and Monopoli, Polignano a Mare, Ostuni, and Lecce to the south.
 You also have bus connections with Matera.

-If Bari is too big of a city for you, the other smaller cities that lie on the same train line also make for fine bases.
+If Bari is too big of a city for you, the other smaller cities that lie on the same train line also make for fine bases (Trani, Polignano, Barletta, etc.)

-Monopoli, for example, makes for a reasonable base as the train can get you to Bari (40 minutes), Polignano a Mare (10 minutes), and Lecce (70 minutes).
+Monopoli also makes for a reasonable base as the train can get you to Bari (40 minutes), Polignano a Mare (10 minutes), and Lecce (70 minutes).
 You’re also close to the Valle d’Itria towns and can take a train to Ostuni and, in the summertime, have daily direct buses to Alberobello and Locorotondo.
+It's a manageable and reasonable base.

-Lecce would be your best base in the Salento peninsula.
-From Lecce, you have train connections to the mid-sized cities in central Puglia and some bus connections with larger towns and beach areas of the Salento peninsula.
+Lecce is certainly your best base for getting around the Salento peninsula (whether by car or bus/train).
+From Lecce, you have train connections to the mid-sized cities along the coast of central Puglia (Brindisi, Polignano, Monopoli, Bari, etc.), and some bus connections with larger towns and beach areas of the Salento peninsula.
 That said, bus connections are infrequent and very limited.
-In general, once you leave the Bari area, you cannot rely on public transit.

 For those of you who are looking for bases that are less touristy, my main piece of advise is to not overcomplicate things.
 Puglia is full of gorgeous towns and many don’t look all that different from each other.
 Some have become famous while others right nearby are barely visited.